kapilarora24/LendingClubCaseStudy/README.md

 ## Technologies Used
+- library - numpy as np
-- library - version 1.0
+- library - pandas as pd
-- library - version 2.0
+- library - matplotlib.pyplot as pt
-- library - version 3.0
+- library - seaborn as sns

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by ...
 - References if any...
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@kapilarora24] - feel free to contact me!

 <!-- Optional -->